-New Trend: Making CD Compliant While Maintaining Speed
+New Trend: Making CI/CD Compliant While Maintaining Speed

 Compliance problems can arise from disorderly development workflows.
 For example, a new software release introduced to production will be of high risk if it has not gone through proper functional and performance testing.
 Or perhaps an unauthorized person deployed a defunct release into production.
 The losses can involve reputational and business damage.